-In \cite{bisi2020oriented}, several other special cases of the joint equal in distribution have been verified.
-For example, it is shown that the equal in distribution holds for $2\le N \le 6$, by a computer assisted proof using the equivalent combinatorial formulation (see Section \ref{ssec:combf}); and it is also shown that $(U_N(1), U_N(N-1))$ has the same distribution as $(L_{(1,1),(1,N-1)}, L_{(1,1),(N-1,1)})$.
+In \cite{bisi2020oriented}, several other special cases of joint equality in distribution have been verified.
+For example, it is shown that the equality in distribution holds for $2\le N \le 6$, by a computer-assisted proof using the equivalent combinatorial formulation (see Section \ref{ssec:combf}); and it is also shown that $(U_N(1), U_N(N-1))$ has the same distribution as $(L_{(1,1),(1,N-1)}, L_{(1,1),(N-1,1)})$.